 Notes

-- To make this recipe faster than it already is, use pre-boiled potatoes.
-This will reduce the cooking time by at least 15 minutes!
-If you use boiled potatoes, remember that you will need less water.
+- To speed things up, use pre-boiled potatoes.
+This will cut the cooking time by at least 15 minutes!
+Just remember that if you’re using boiled potatoes, you’ll need less water.

 Alternative quantities provided in the recipe card are for 1x only.